 While Blurb is unable to review files for you, there are several things you can do to ensure the best possible results (and no unpleasant surprises when your printed book arrives in the mail).

-- In particular, make sure any page spreads display correctly.
+- Follow our recommend view settings to make sure any page spreads display correctly.

-- If you don't lay out your bleeds correctly, your PDF (and your printed book) will have a white edge, as in this example:
+- If you don't lay out your bleeds correctly your PDF (and your printed book) may have a white edge, as in this example:

 - For PDFs not made with our plug-in, use the trim and bleed settings on our specifications page.